travishorn/jquery-sessionTimeout/README.md

 Default: 1200000 (20 minutes)

 **appendTime**<br>
-If true, appends the current time stamp to the Keep Alive url to prevent caching issues
+If true, appends the current time stamp to the Keep Alive url to prevent caching issues<br>
 Default: true

 ## Links